Greenies Dental Dog Treats for Clean Teeth

 - Gluten Intolerance: Present in wheat-based components of the formulation

 Veterinarians recommend gradual introduction of new treats while monitoring for signs of digestive upset, skin irritation, or behavioral changes that might indicate sensitivity reactions.
 Material safety profiles indicate non-toxic composition when used as directed for the proper pet size and breed under constant supervision.
+The manufacturing process adheres to standards designed to minimize contamination risks and ensure consistent quality across batches.

 Pros and Cons